kristofg/rifec/README.txt

   How to make this configurable in a robust, easy to understand, and easy to debug way?

+* Hooks for running custom scripts on successful upload.
+Would probably solve the previous problem as well, but has pretty much the same problems, too.

+* Change the usage of HTTP::Daemon::get_request() so that the Upload operation is sent to our code before the entire HTTP operation is
+  complete: Would allow better progress notification ("upload in progress, 10% received") and probably make (network) debugging easier, but is a bit more complex on the code side.

 Things I've decided not to worry about for now
 ==============================================